uidesigner-Priya/GUI__Language_Translator/README.md

      import tkinter
      print(tkinter.TkVersion)
    ```
+    > [!NOTE]
     > If tkinter is not available or you encounter an import error, you might need to reinstall Python or
       ensure that tkinter was included during the installation process.

-5. Run the main script to start the GUI Translator:
+4. Run the main script to start the GUI Translator:
    Language translator with GUI.py

 ## Folder Structure